-Ford believes there is room for growth in the truck market, as long as the supply of a new truck is not too great.
-This should give the new 2022 Ford Maverick compact truck plenty of room to find a home with buyers who are put off by full-size pickup trucks like the F-150 or Chevy Silverado but still want to do things like their friends from the US. vans.
+Ford thinks there’s room to grow in the truck market, as long as a new pick-up offering isn’t too big.
+That should give the all-new 2022 Ford Maverick compact truck plenty of space to find a home with buyers who are put off by full-size pick-ups like the F-150 or Chevy Silverado but still want to schlep things around like their truck friends.

-This explains why Ford touts the advantages of the Maverick’s smaller trucks, such as city handling and a 40-foot turning radius.
-The Maverick is just under 200 inches long, compared to the 210.8-inch Ranger or 231.7-inch F-150.
-Ford also makes sure everyone sees the starting MSRP of $19,995, but since Ford charges a $1,495 destination fee, the price is actually $21,490.
+This explains why Ford is touting the Maverick’s smaller truck benefits, like city maneuverability and 40-foot turning radius.
+The Maverick is just under 200 inches long, compared to the 210.8-inch Ranger or the 231.7-inch F-150.
+Ford is also making sure everyone sees the starting MSRP of $19,995, but since Ford charges a $1,495 destination fee, the price is really $21,490.

-That price and size should give the next Hyundai Santa Cruz some competition for the ‘city dweller’ segment, as well as give people who buy something like a Honda Ridgeline or Chevrolet Colorado something else to look forward to.
+That price and size should give the upcoming Hyundai Santa Cruz some competition for the “truck for urbanites” segment, as well as giving people shopping for something like a Honda Ridgeline or Chevrolet Colorado something else to consider.

-There will only be one Maverick body style, a four-door SuperCrew that seats five.
-But a pickup isn’t really a pickup without a box that can store and transport things, so Ford came up with a new name to describe what the Maverick has behind the seats.
-The Maverick’s Flexbed is 4.5 feet long, or six feet with the tailgate down, and has a maximum payload of 1,500 pounds .
-Those features aren’t enough to merit the phrase “the most innovative pickup truck Ford ever created” that the company uses, so there has to be more.
+There will be just one Maverick body style, a four-door SuperCrew that seats five.
+But a truck isn’t much of a truck without a capable bed for storing and hauling items, so Ford came up with a new name to describe what the Maverick has behind the seats.
+The Maverick’s Flexbed is 4.5 feet long, or six feet with the tailgate down and has a maximum payload of 1,500 pounds .
+Those aren’t enough features to earn it the phrase “the most innovative truck box Ford has ever created” the company is using, so there’s got to be more.

 News Source @ forbes